Skip to content

 sol fa fuku gan. – The sun makes clothes dry.

-Pivot structure
+Pivot construction

-Basic pivot structure
+Basic pivot construction

-The basic pivot structure is a syntactic realization of an action chain that reflects the flow of energy from one participant to another.
+The basic pivot construction is a syntactic realization of an action chain that reflects the flow of energy from one participant to another.
 A basic sequence is that of agent > instrument > patient.

 da jete la bol dape la dike. – He throws the ball to hit the target.